-The product state Closing is a short phase that sits between Trading and Post-Trading.
-It covers the time between the end of continuous trading and the end of the last auction, typically a closing auction.
+The product state Closing is a short phase that sits between the phases Trading and Post-Trading.
+It covers the time between the end of regular trading and the end of the last auction, typically a closing auction, respectively the end of Trade-at-Close in Continuous Trading with Auctions trading model.